0x4483/Lintcode/README.md

 7. Coins in a Line II
 8. Best Time to Buy and Sell Stock
 9. Best Time to Buy and Sell Stock II
+10. Best Time to Buy and Sell Stock III